-All staff must consider any conflicts of interest or potential conflicts of interest that may arise in the course of providing services to Broadstone's clients and must report such conflicts or potential conflicts to their Manager and Compliance.
+All staff must consider any conflicts of interest or potential/perceived conflicts of interest that may arise in the course of providing services to Broadstone's clients and must report these to their Manager and Compliance.

-Broadstone aims to keep an accurate record of any conflicts of interest entailing a material risk of damage to the interests of one or more clients has arisen or may arise.
+Broadstone aims to keep an accurate record of any conflicts of interest where a risk of damage to the interests of one or more clients has arisen or may arise.